GustavoVaAsc/Lexer-Compilers-Team2/README.md

 > Literals Regex:<br>
 ![Literals Regex](https://github.com/GustavoVaAsc/Lexer-Compilers-Team2/blob/main/Regex/LiteralsRegex.png)<br>
-Finally, we implemented the lexial analyzer, using the prior constructed regular expressions to define token patterns within our code.
+We implemented the lexial analyzer, using the prior constructed regular expressions to define token patterns within our code.
 The lexer processes the input, compares it with the defined regex and classifies them into the token categories.

 > Identifiers Regex Implementation:
 ```^[A-Za-z_][A-Za-z0-9_]*$ ```<br>